anuragde/Group-Messenger-Android/README.md

 Testing scripts and instructions are provided in the specification document.

-#### Algorithm to implement Total and FIFO ordering of messages under a crash-stop failure of at most one-node:
+#### Protocol to implement Total and FIFO ordering of messages under a crash-stop failure of at most one-node:

 Totally Ordered Multicast can be achieved in two ways:
 * Using a sequencer